genropy/genropy_saved/docs/genro/bag/bagOne.rst

 	- passing a list or a tuple just like for the builtin ``dict()`` command

-	For more information, check the :ref:`bag-from-to` paragraph.
+	For more information, check the :ref:`bag_from_to` paragraph.

-	.. _bag-set-get:
+.. _bag_set_get:

 Set and get values from a Bag
 =============================

-	You can read from a Bag's value using the :meth:`gnr.core.gnrbag.Bag.getItem` method; for writing on a Bag, you can use the :meth:`gnr.core.gnrbag.Bag.setItem` method.
+	You can read from a Bag's value using the :meth:`getItem` method; for writing on a Bag, you can use the :meth:`setItem` method.

 		>>> mybag = Bag()
 		>>> mybag.setItem('a',1)